Anis al-Naqqash: OPEC siege and imprisonment

 In December 1975, al-Naqqash was part of a six-person unit led by Carlos the Jackal that executed the OPEC siege in Vienna, taking more than 60 hostages, including oil ministers, during an OPEC conference.
 The operation was politically motivated and aimed at confronting oil-producing nations seen as collaborating with Israeli and Western interests.

 In 1980, al-Naqqash was arrested in Paris and later convicted for his involvement in an attempted assassination of Shapour Bakhtiar, the last Prime Minister of Iran under the Shah.
 The operation was aligned with the Islamic Republic of Iran which was seeking to neutralize the activities of opposition activists abroad.
 Al-Naqqash was sentenced to life imprisonment by a French court.

 While in prison, he remained politically active and was represented by famed French lawyer Jacques Vergès, known for defending high profile and controversial figures such as, convicted terrorist Carlos the Jackal, Nazi war criminal Klaus Barbie, and former Khmer Rouge leader Khieu Samphan.
 On 27 July 1990, after a decade of incarceration, al-Naqqash and four of his comrades were pardoned by French President François Mitterrand and released.

 Strategic thought and Intellectual Leadership

 Following his release, al-Naqqash transitioned from armed struggle to strategic analysis, dedicating the remainder of his life to the ideological, cultural, and geopolitical rebirth of the Mashriq (Eastern Arab world).
 He founded the Mashriq Strategic Assembly, a Beirut-based think tank focused on the long-term vision of building confederal unity among Lebanon, Syria, Iraq, and Palestine—nations he viewed as artificially fragmented by colonial powers.

-His most prominent work, الكونفدرالية المشرقية: صراع الهويات والسياسات (The Eastern Confederation: A Struggle Between Identities and Policies), offers a comprehensive plan for transcending sectarian, ethnic, and national divisions.
+His most prominent work, الكونفدرالية المشرقية: صراع الهويات والسياسات (The Eastern Confederation: A Struggle Between Identities and Policies), offers a plan for transcending sectarian, ethnic, and national divisions.
 In it, he argued for: